zachlankton/zwc-website/src/pages/blog/index.md

 He loves Chia because it helps protect his home in the forest.

-Which is why Tech Sam chose to be minted using Chia's NFT1 Standard.
+For this reason, Tech Sam chose to be minted using Chia’s NFT1 Standard.

 </div>